 Material Requirements Planning (MRP) is a standard supply planning system to help businesses, primarily product-based manufacturers, understand inventory requirements while balancing supply and demand.
 Businesses use MRP systems, which are subsets of supply chain management systems, to efficiently manage inventory, schedule production and deliver the right product—on time and at optimal cost.

-Video: What is MRP?
+Video: What Is MRP?

-How MRP works
+How MRP Works

-An MRP system accelerates the manufacturing production process by determining what raw materials, components and subassemblies are needed, and when to assemble the finished goods, based on demand and bill of materials (BOM).
+A Material Requirements Planning (MRP) system accelerates the manufacturing production process by determining what raw materials, components and subassemblies are needed, and when to assemble the finished goods, based on demand and bill of materials (BOM).
 It does this by asking three main questions: